appveyor/website/src/_posts/2013-09-25-appveyor-update-and-new-pricing.md

 ## Kiln integration

-We got numerous requests from our customers to integrate AppVeyor with <a href="http://www.fogcreek.com/kiln/">Kiln source control</a> from FogCreek Software.
+We got numerous requests from our customers to integrate AppVeyor with [Kiln source control](http://www.fogcreek.com/kiln/) from FogCreek Software.
 Though we are not affiliated with them Kiln looks compelling for projects with private repositories because of its per-user pricing (yes, you can create any number of repositories) and cool “Kiln harmony” feature when every single repository can be used from both Git and Mercurial, simultaneously.
 Integration with AppVeyor does not require an additional Kiln user - you just create a new “access token” and use it when creating a new project in AppVeyor.

 ## GitHub integration improvements

 We added GitHub organizations support and revised OAuth scopes required to access your GitHub account and repositories.
 AppVeyor makes sure only the minimum set of GitHub permissions is requested just to do the job.

 ## Build scripts

 In addition to high-level “Visual Studio solution” and “MSBuild” scenarios we added custom build scripts with maximum control over CI process.
 You can author build script in PowerShell or as a batch file and use <a href="http://help.appveyor.com/kb/using-appveyor/software-installed-on-appveyor-build-servers">any build tools</a> like MSBuild, PSake, NUnit, xUnit, Node.js in your custom workflow.

 While running a custom build script AppVeyor provides you integration points for: